Retirement Roundup: Recession Effects on State Pensions

 Ongoing Oversight at the Capitol

 PERA reports to numerous committees at the State Capitol, including the Legislative Audit Committee, Joint Budget Committee, Joint Finance Committee, Pension Review Subcommittee, and Pension Review Commission.
 These regular check-ins provide lawmakers the chance to learn more about PERA and ask questions to PERA management.
 They also provide additional forums in which PERA members can learn more about how PERA works.
-For those not able to listen to the live broadcast, a recording can be found here.
+For those not able to listen to the live broadcast, a recording can be found on the Colorado General Assembly’s website.

 How It’s Made: PERA’s Financial Report, Part 2